 - Antibiotics, such as doxycycline (Doryx®) and tetracycline (Ala-Tet®, Panmycin®, Sumycin®)

 - Anti-inflammatory drugs, such as ibuprofen (Advil®, Midol®, Motrin®, Nuprin®)

-- Blood pressure medications, such as hydrochlorthiazide (HydroDIURIL®, Microzide®) and lisinopril (Prinivil®)
+- Blood pressure medications, such as hydrochlorothiazide (HydroDiuril®, Microzide®) and lisinopril (Prinivil®)

 Methotrexate can also make some people more UV-sensitive.
-Yet stopping this medicine if it’s helping your lupus can be tricky.
+If this is helping your lupus, stopping this medicine can be tricky.
 “That’s something you’d need to discuss with your doctor,” Chong says.